autohotkey-docs-translation/v2-de/README.md

-# German translation for AutoHotkey v2 docs
+# German translation (v2 docs)

+For details on how to contribute and general information, see the [organization's README file](https://github.com/autohotkey-docs-translation).